 Hearst Digital Media Lecture

-On April 25, 2014, as part of Alumni Weekend 2014, Mario Garcia will give the second of two lectures as the Hearst Digital Media Professional-in-Residence at the Journalism School.
+As part of the 2014 All-Class Lecture Series, Kevin Delaney will give his first lecture as the Hearst Digital Media Professional-in-Residence at the Journalism School.

 Read/hear some of the previous Hearst Digital Media Lectures and learn more about the Hearst programs at Columbia: http://bit.ly/cjhearst.